 To issue a site certificate for a non-base load power plant, the Council must find that the net carbon dioxide emissions rate of the proposed facility does not exceed 0.70 pounds of carbon dioxide per kilowatt hour of net electric power output, with carbon dioxide emissions and net electric power output measured on a new and clean basis.
+For a base load gas plant designed with power enhancement or augmentation options that increase the capacity and the heat rate of the plant above the capacity and heat rate that the base load gas plant can achieve on a new and clean basis, the Council shall apply this standard to the incremental carbon dioxide emissions from the designed operation of the power enhancement or augmentation options.
 The Council shall determine whether the carbon dioxide emissions standard is met as follows: